-Reisenbüchler et al. (2019a) showed that morphodynamics could increase the flood intensity leading to more dramatic consequences.
-This is particularly true in mountainous catchments where the important sediment supply from the upstream torrents and torrential rivers may expose the downstream fluvial system to great danger during flood episodes and increase the related damages (Reid et al., 2007; Badoux et al., 2014).
-For instance, channel conveyance capacity can decrease when consequent amounts of sediments are deposited within the riverbed, increasing river diversion risks toward surrounding areas (Badoux et al., 2014; Recking et al., 2012; Reid et al., 2007; Rickenmann et al., 2016; Rinaldi and Darby, 2007).
+Flood events can lead to considerable sediment transport that has an influence on flow dynamics.
+Understanding the interactions between flow dynamics and morphological changes is thus of growing interest in the research community (Guan et al., 2015), especially in mountainous regions where the interactions between water and sediment are complex.
+Rickenmann et al. (2016) highlighted the critical influence of sediment transport during flood events in alpine catchments and the inherent damage.
+Reisenbüchler et al. (2019a) showed that morphodynamics can increase the flood intensity, leading to more dramatic consequences.
+This is particularly true in mountainous catchments where an important sediment supply from the upstream torrents and torrential rivers may expose the downstream fluvial system to great danger during flood episodes and increase the related damage (Reid et al., 2007; Badoux et al., 2014).
+For instance, channel conveyance capacity can decrease when consequent amounts of sediment are deposited within the riverbed, increasing river diversion risks toward surrounding areas (Badoux et al., 2014; Recking et al., 2012; Reid et al., 2007; Rickenmann et al., 2016; Rinaldi and Darby, 2007).
 Understanding sediment transport and especially bedload is thus essential for establishing a coherent flood control plan and defining sustainable restoration strategies (Kang and Yeo, 2015).
 Besides safety issues, bedload transport, combined with water discharge, is considered a fundamental driver of river morphodynamics and risks of overflowing.
 They can affect habitat, aquatic ecosystems, river stability, and natural hazards (Wohl et al., 2015).

 River restoration for flood prevention purposes is generally related to achieving a sufficient degree of protection through the design of solutions ranging from the installation of physical infrastructures to alternative measures for risk reduction (Arnaud-Fassetta et al., 2009).
-Reliable numerical modelling of flow and sediment dynamics with a good field expertise can be useful in this case for better river management.
-Numerical models can provide quantified answers on the configuration of flows during a flood event, which can be challenging to measure on the ground (Chapuis, 2012).
+Reliable numerical modelling of flow and sediment dynamics with good field expertise can be useful in this case for better river management.
+Numerical models can provide quantified answers regarding the configuration of flows during a flood event, which can be challenging to measure on the ground (Chapuis, 2012).
 Morphological models coupled to hydrodynamic ones (Reisenbüchler et al., 2019a) have now been applied to various rivers of different sizes and characteristics to examine the evolution of alluvial river channels (Carr et al., 2015; Guan et al., 2015, 2016; Ham and Church, 2012; Rinaldi and Darby, 2007; Tal and Paola, 2010; Tu et al., 2017; Ramirez et al., 2020).
-This means that the hydrodynamic model provides information on the turbulence, shear stress, and flow to the morphological model that uses it to compute sediment transport rates and bed evolution (i.e. erosion and deposition rates).
-Simultaneously, the morphological modifications have then an influence on the hydrodynamic simulation.
-However, sediment transport rates are usually calculated with empirical formulas (Meyer-Peter and Müller, 1948; van Rijn, 1984a; Einstein, 1950; Wilcock and Crowe, 2003) mostly derived from laboratory experiments with numerous simplifications of real field conditions although more recent formulas are partially based on field data (Recking, 2013a; Lefort, 2007).
-To have a physically realistic simulation, it is necessary to provide the model with realistic bedload transport rates to introduce reliable boundary conditions and physical modelling within the study area, Besides, the morphological processes occurring in the field are often simplified.
+This means that the hydrodynamic model provides information on the turbulence, shear stress, and flow to the morphological model that uses it to compute sediment transport rates and bed elevation changes (i.e. erosion and deposition rates).
+Simultaneously, the morphological modifications have an influence on the hydrodynamic simulation.
+However, sediment transport rates are usually calculated with empirical equations (Meyer-Peter and Müller, 1948a; van Rijn, 1984a; Einstein, 1950; Wilcock and Crowe, 2003) mostly derived from laboratory experiments with numerous simplifications of real field conditions although more recent equations are partially based on field data (Recking, 2013a; Lefort, 2007).
+To have a physically realistic simulation, it is necessary to provide the model with realistic bedload transport rates to introduce reliable boundary conditions and physical modelling within the study area.
+In addition, the morphological processes occurring in the field are often simplified.
 This is why a field investigation and scientific monitoring before developing the model must be very well conducted to help the model operator criticise and improve its predictive abilities.